MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 You can send and receive records with images, but they will not display when the record is collapsed.
 Records with images must be expanded to be viewed.

-- **a:** Records when collapsed provide a visual summary.<br>
+- **a:** Records when collapsed provide a visual summary.

 - **b:** To expand an individual record, click anywhere on the timeline record to expand and collapse.
 In the bottom right corner of the record you will see a caret.
 When the caret is facing downward (˅) it tells you the record is collapsed.
-When the caret is facing upward (^)it tells you the record it expanded.<br>
+When the caret is facing upward (^)it tells you the record it expanded.

 - **c:** Records with images will often display the following notice.
 When you click on this message the warning will go away.

 ![Expand records with images in timeline](media\timeline-expand-records-with-images-display-optiones-advanced-1.png)